minasgull/minasgull/README.md

 ## 🧑🏻 A little about myself
 I'm a Senior Software Engineer with more than 6 year of experience.
 Mostly working with Java, but also interested in Android and DevOps.
-Have experience leading people but not going to do it for any company but my own 👀.

 Today i have competention in fields:
 - software engineering